Tropical cyclones and climate change: Intensity

-The 20-year average of the number of annual Category 4 and 5 hurricanes in the Atlantic region has approximately doubled since the year 2000.
+Worldwide, the average annual number of Category 5 storms has doubled since 1982.

 Category 5 hurricanes have become much more common in recent decades.

-Climate change's increase of water temperatures intensified peak wind speeds in all eleven 2024 Atlantic hurricanes.
+Applying the principles of extreme event attribution, it was found that climate change's increase of water temperatures intensified peak wind speeds in all eleven 2024 Atlantic hurricanes.

+Wind damage varies exponentially with wind speed, so that small increases in wind strength can dramatically increase damage.
+Damages rise by about a factor of four for every category increase in the Saffir–Simpson scale.

 Tropical cyclones use warm, moist air as their source of energy or "fuel".
 As climate change is warming ocean temperatures, there is potentially more of this fuel available.
 A study published in 2012 suggests that SSTs may be valuable as a proxy to measure potential intensity (PI) of tropical cyclones, as cyclones are sensitive to ocean basin temperatures.
 Between 1979 and 2017, there was a global increase in the proportion of tropical cyclones of Category 3 and higher on the Saffir–Simpson scale, which are cyclones with wind speeds over 178 km per hour.
 The trend was most clear in the North Atlantic and in the Southern Indian Ocean.
 In the North Pacific, tropical cyclones have been moving poleward into colder waters and there was no increase in intensity over this period.
 With 2 °C warming, a greater percentage (+13%) of tropical cyclones are expected to reach Category 4 and 5 strength.
 A study of 2020's storms of at least tropical storm-strength concluded that human-induced climate change increased extreme 3-hourly storm rainfall rates by 10%, and extreme 3-day accumulated rainfall amounts by 5%, and for hurricane-strength storms the figures increased to 11% and 8%.

 Climate change has likely been driving the observed trend of rapid intensification of tropical cyclones in the Atlantic basin, with the proportion of storms undergoing intensification nearly doubling over the years 1982 to 2009.
 Rapidly intensifying cyclones are hard to forecast and pose additional risk to coastal communities.
 Storms have also begun to decay more slowly once they make landfall, threatening areas further inland than in the past.
 The 2020 Atlantic hurricane season was exceptionally active and broke numerous records for frequency and intensity of storms.